Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 Despite the gap between prep culture and the modern university, clothing still demarcates social, economic, and cultural groupings at USyd that affect a sense of belonging and identity on campus.
 Clothing and elite education remain deeply enmeshed, and will continue to subtly reinforce socio-economic stratifications at our university and in Sydney unless we actively disrupt them.

-As Emma aptly stated: “Clothing is made to be worn, and the only value it should have is the value [you give it].”
+As Emma aptly states: “Clothing is made to be worn, and the only value it should have is the value [you give it].”

 Though this may never be the case, it is definitely a sound aspiration.